akvo/akvo-lumen/doc/arch/adr-005-transforms-in-js.md

-# ADR 005: Using Javascript for user defined transformations
+# ADR 005: Using JavaScript for user defined transformations

 # Context